mpsingh47/SmartParkingSystem/README.md

 ---

 #### **Future Enhancements**
+- Integration with a live camera stream.
 - Integration with cloud-based databases.
-- Support for multiple languages.
 - Enhanced detection using deep learning models like YOLO.

 ---

 #### **Contributors**
-- [Your Name]
-- [Your Team/Organization]
+- Manpreet Singh

 ---